q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 Go to the [Read The Docs] website.
 Log in with your GitHub username and hook the repository to ReadTheDocs.
-This is done by clicking `Import a Project` button on your dashboard.
+This is done by clicking the `Import a Project` button on your dashboard.
-Then on `Import a Repository` page click the `Import Manually` button and fill the form as following:
+Then on the `Import a Repository` page click the `Import Manually` button and fill in the form as follows:
-1. Use `molecool-YOUR_GITHUB_USERNAME` in the `Name` field rather than just `molecool` to create unique URL for your Read The Docs documentation,
+1. Use `molecool-YOUR_GITHUB_USERNAME` in the `Name` field rather than just `molecool` to create a unique URL for your Read The Docs documentation,
 2. Fill the `Repository URL` with your molecool repository URL,
 3. Choose Git as your `Repository type`, and
 4. Type `main` as your `Default branch`.

-Next, trigger build by clicking the `Build version` on your Read The Docs project page.
+Next, trigger the build by clicking the `Build version` on your Read The Docs project page.

 Unfortunately, your documentation build will fail.
 This is because we need our dependencies installed on RTD.